 Elegant drawings and perfectly photographed portraits are easy to appreciate.
 But motion can’t be admired in the same way; it has to be experienced.

-That’s a regular consideration for Hashmukh “Hash” Kerai (@hashmunkh), a thriving motion designer and 3D illustrator based in London.
+That’s a regular consideration for Hashmukh “Hash” Kerai (@hashmukh), a thriving motion designer and 3D illustrator based in London.
 Over the course of his career, Hash has worked with a variety of commercial clients to bring images and illustrations to life.

 But, like many other artists in this field, Hash didn’t start out working with motion graphics.
 In fact, until college, he didn’t even know what it was.

-From zero to freelancing
+From Zero to Freelancing

 Like many artists, Hash doodled as a kid, but he never focused intensely on the artistic side of things until high school.
 And even, then he credits a film photography class with opening his creative mind.